rosblox/blox-micro-ros/README.md

 # BloX micro-ROS

-The BloX micro-ROS communicates with micro controllers using [micro-ROS](https://micro.ros.org/).
-It is an advanced ROSbloX module and requires the user to install additional software on their computer and implement/build/upload code to their micro controllers.
+The BloX micro-ROS communicates with microcontrollers using [micro-ROS](https://micro.ros.org/).
+It is an advanced ROSbloX module and requires the user to install additional software on their computer and implement/build/upload code to their microcontrollers.

 ## Data

-The BloX micro-ROS publishes data according to the code which runs on the micro controller.
+The BloX micro-ROS publishes data according to the code which runs on the microcontroller.

 ## Programming a Teensy with micro-ROS in the Arduino IDE